gofractally/psibase/doc/psidk/src/specifications/blockchain/smart-authorization.md

 supervisor-->>app: return
 ```

-## Advanced authorization
+## Auth notifiers

-At any time, a plugin can notify the `transact` plugin (which is responsible for transaction construction) that it has an additional claim to be added to the transaction.
-If this is done, the `transact` plugin will include the claim in the transaction and will automatically ask the plugin that added the claim to also generate a proof for the claim, given a hash of the final constructed transaction.
+At any time, a plugin can notify the `transact` plugin (which is responsible for transaction construction) that it has one or more claims to be added to the transaction.
+If this is done, at the time the transaction is being constructed, the `transact` plugin will ask this notifier for claims and proofs in addition to the user's auth service plugin.

+## Transaction privacy

+The only plugin that can see the full contents of a transaction is the user's auth service plugin.
+For every other plugin, it only knows what actions it was itself responsible for including in the transaction.
+This rule includes auth notifiers.
+While `transact` provides the user's auth service plugin with all actions in a transaction, it will only provide an auth-notifier with a list of actions that were added by the notifier plugin itself.

 ## Conclusion